GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 <img width="1529" alt="3-65b" src="https://user-images.githubusercontent.com/94715080/169107734-e6cdedd6-872e-4166-9689-3ceb3bbc6b68.png">

 ## Onboarding Category 3b1: 3rd party email account - 3rd party (AWS Route53) domain validation - reuse existing billing account

+There are several ways to add a shared billing account - email push/pull - but the 3rd - just adding the identity user in the 2nd organization as a Billing Administrator in the organization owning the billing id works ok.
+This method also reproduces the state we see where the shared billing id shows up only under “no organization : id=0” but is automatically added to new projects in the target org ok.

+So we have a way to simulate the billing provisioning using 2 separate organizations.

 - 20220802
 - follow https://cloud.google.com/identity/docs/set-up-cloud-identity-admin
 - In this case we wish to use a pre-existing billing account